 Whose names are on the hills and o’er the seas.

-I think that Byron and Wilde both argued, not in favor of literal irrationality, but rather for a Poetic Faith that stands upon the bedrock of rationality while still partaking – almost wholeheartedly – in the romantic impulse via the suspension of disbelief.
+I think that Byron and Wilde both argued, not in favor of actual irrationality, but rather for a Poetic Faith that stands upon the bedrock of rationality while still partaking – almost wholeheartedly – in a kind of mystical, romantic impulse via the suspension of disbelief.

 Do you applaud?